prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_3.en.md

 The rich were dull and they drank too much, or they played too much backgammon.

-They were dull and they were repetitious.
+They were boring and similar to each other.

 He remembered poor Julian and his romantic awe of them and how he had started a story once that began, "The very rich are different from you and me."